Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 ### Infinite Loops

 Infinite loops are loops where the end condition is never met and thus would continue infinitely.
-Once this happens, no worries, everyone does this sometimes on accident.
-To end an infinite loop, just hit `Control + C` to cancel the command.
+Once this happens, no worries, everyone does this on accident sometimes.
+To end an infinite loop, just hit `Control + C` and this will cancel the command.
 An example of an infinite loop could be something like this:

 ```
 for (( i = 0; i <= 10; i = i )); do